braybay/repo-template/README.md

 Below is an example of what this file **could** look like.
 Feel free to make it your own.

+This is just a basic template (including folder setup).
+Not all of these might be accurate, but it is used as something like a starter point.

 ### Name of Assignment
 #### Folder name